wevote/WebApp/README.md

 Our current version is here [https://WeVote.US](https://WeVote.US) and we are working on a new version now!

 ## Installing WebApp
-Our installation process is built to allow engineers all over America to contribute to We Vote.
+Our installation process is built to allow engineers all over America to contribute to WeVote.
 It may seem complicated, but it allows anyone to be in a position to make suggestions, and get involved.

 Installation on MacOs and Linux